PGComai/stock-analysis/README.md

 Cons

 - Refactoring code takes extra time to write
+- Code may be 'more picky' regarding uses with slightly different data

 ### How Do the Pros and Cons Apply to This VBA Script?